-With more than fifteen years of experience as an effective trial attorney, I know how a courtroom works.
+With more than fifteen years of experience as an effective trial attorney and as a Board Certified Specialist in Family Law, I know how a courtroom works.
 I also know that a courtroom is not the place to decide how to protect what matters most to you in a divorce.

 Over twelve years ago, Collaborative Divorce became a North Carolina family law legal statute.
 As one of the first attorneys in the state to practice this powerful alternative to litigation, I am among the most experienced Collaborative Divorce attorneys in North Carolina.